ironsmile/nedomi/README.md

 ## Configuration

+**Notice!** _This section is slightly out of date at this point.
+It will be cleaned up once the [alpha-1 milestone](https://github.com/ironsmile/nedomi/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Alpha+1%22) is reached.
+While mostly true not all of the things written here are correct.
+You are advised to look at the [config.example.json](config.example.json) file where everything should be up to date._

 We all know that a mark of a good software is its configurability.
 Not everyone has the same needs.
 So we have you covered. nedomi lets you choose all the details.

 The configuration is stored in a single [JSON file](https://en.wikipedia.org/wiki/JSON).
 It is basically an object with a key for every single section.
 In it you find the concepts of [*cache zone*](#cache-zones) and [*virtual host*](#virtual-hosts).